-Note: Against work output/personal attributes/functional competence, and overall grade:
+Note: Against work output/ personal attributes/ functional competence, priority work out put and overall grade:

 - (i) Any grading of 1 or 2, and 'Below Average' to be adequately justified by way of specific failures. - (ii) Any grading of 9 or 10, and 'Outstanding' to be justified with respect to specific accomplishments. - (iii)Rating should be done against a large population of peer group of Scientists that may be currently working under the Reporting Officer.